 Do I Need a Fully Featured Weather Station?

 Temperature and precipitation information is going to be the most useful for gardeners, so you may wonder if a fully featured weather station is necessary.
 We think it’s still wise to get a weather station versus just a thermometer and rain gauges.
+The weather stations can guide farmers and gardeners more effectively.
 Standalone weather instruments are cheaper but suffer from accuracy issues as a result.

 Overall, a weather station is going to provide a better experience while giving you more accurate readings.
 Our experience has shown that fully featured weather stations are also generally built better, which means that their usable life will be longer than those cheaper standalone instruments.

-Add to this that you’ll also lose essential functionality like data logging and remote access, and what you gain in terms of a lower price are far outweighed by the functionality you'll lose.
+Add to this that you’ll also lose essential functionality like data logging and remote access, and what you gain in terms of a lower price are far outweighed by the functionality offered by the software in the weather stations you'll lose.
 We recommend that you choose a complete home weather station for the best results.

 Top Reasons to Get a Personal Weather Station